AdobeDocs/commerce-testing/src/pages/guide/index.md

   Good extensibility allows for:
    -  Customizations and extensions using modularity of the platform.
    -  Evolution of the platform with new releases.
--  Maintainability - It should be straightforward for developers to work within the Magento system.
+-  Maintainability - It should be straightforward for developers to work within the system.
   It can be improved with:
    -  Complexity management - Reduce the learning curve and risk of adding new bugs.
    -  Automatic bug detection - Reduces total cost of ownership.
    -  Coding standards - Ensures consistency and readability.

-Automated tests are required by [Magento definition of done][] for any code changes.
+Automated tests are required by [definition of done][] for any code changes.

 ## Product Quality Tests

--  [Magento Functional Testing Framework][] - Tests the storefront and admin panel UI.
+-  [Functional Testing Framework][] - Tests the storefront and admin panel UI.
 -  [Web API Functional][] - Tests the REST, SOAP, and GraphQL areas.
 -  [Integration][] - Ensures that all the parts work together seamlessly.
 -  Performance - Tracks changes in CPU, Memory and other metrics.
 Executed nightly for develop branches.
 Custom builds can be configured using [performance toolkit][].